gilbo/ebb/docs/api.md

 As soon as we've created a field we probably want to load data into it.
 A number of different options are available

 ### Loading Fields

+The `field:Load()` function can be used in three different ways to load in initial data to a newly created field.

 #### Load from constant
 ```
 relation.field:LoadConstant(constant_value)